babybirdprd/mcp-rg-editor/README.md

 ## License

 This project is licensed under the MIT License.
-See `LICENSE` file (if one was provided in `randomm/mcp-rg`, otherwise assume MIT as per its README).